KeenanGounder/QR-Code-generator/README.md

 # QR-Code-generator
-Convert text and link into a scannable QR Code.
+Convert links and text into a scannable QR Code.